hpssjellis/visst2023/README.md

 The tutorial is for the Vision Classification example but I think it also works with the FOMO example.

-The download index.html file to replace the edgeimpulse unzipped folder index.html file is [here](https://github.com/hpssjellis/multi-language-edgeimpulse-tutorial-vision-cell-phone/tree/main/download)
+The download index.html file to replace the edgeimpulse unzipped folder index.html file for vision - classification  [here](https://github.com/hpssjellis/multi-language-edgeimpulse-tutorial-vision-cell-phone/tree/main/download)

+Try this one for FOMO  [download-fomo/index.html](download-fomo/index.html)

 Good luck.
 Start thinking about your Project for Friday.